Drill Point Dies for Metal Building Construction Fasteners

 - Point angle: 130°–140° (flatter than standard 120° for better chip flow)

-- Number of flutes: 2 flutes standard; 3 flutes for >5mm steel
+- Number of flutes: 2 flutes standard; 3 flutes sometimes used for >5mm steel

 - Wing design: None for steel-to-steel; wings for steel-to-wood connections